2005 Atlantic hurricane season: Tropical Storm Arlene

-The season's first tropical depression developed north of Honduras on June 8 from the interaction of the ITCZ and a series of tropical waves.
-A day later it intensified into Tropical Storm Arlene while taking a northward track.
-On June 10, Arlene struck western Cuba.
-The storm intensified further in the eastern Gulf of Mexico, reaching winds of 70 mph early on June 11.
+The season's first tropical depression developed north of Honduras on June 8.
+Moving generally northward, it intensified into Tropical Storm Arlene, and struck western Cuba on June 10.
+The storm reached peak winds of 70 mph early on June 11.
 Later that day, the storm moved ashore just west of Pensacola, Florida.
 Over the next two days, Arlene continued northward through the United States, dissipating over southeastern Canada on June 14.
 In western Cuba, Arlene produced wind gusts of 49 mph at Punta del Este and 6.81 in of rainfall in the city of Pinar del Río.
 Arlene left mostly minor damage throughout the United States, estimated at $11.8 million.
-Storm surge damaged coastal roads in the Florida Panhandle and Alabama.
 In Miami Beach, Florida, a student died when she was caught in a rip current.
 Rainfall in the United States peaked at 9.84 in in Lake Toxaway, North Carolina.
-The remnants of Arlene dropped approximately 6 to 7 in of rainfall in Warren County, New York, in just two hours, washing out several roadways and flooding numerous homes.

 Tropical Storm Bret

-Between June 24 and June 27, a tropical wave and weak low-pressure area moved in tandem across Central America and eastern Mexico.
-The system then reached the Bay of Campeche early on June 28 and quickly organized into a tropical depression that day around 18:00 UTC.
-Six hours later, at 00:00 UTC on June 29, the depression intensified into Tropical Storm Bret and peaked with sustained winds of 40 mph.
-Bret moved ashore northeastern Mexico near Tuxpan, Veracruz, around 12:00 UTC, dissipating early on June 30 over San Luis Potosí.
+A tropical depression formed on June 28 in the Bay of Campeche.
+It quickly strengthened into Tropical Storm Bret with sustained winds of 40 mph.
+Bret moved ashore northeastern Mexico near Tuxpan, Veracruz, dissipating early on June 30 over San Luis Potosí.
 Bret brought heavy rainfall across Mexico, reaching at least 10.47 in in El Raudal, Veracruz.
 One person drowned in Cerro Azul, while another death occurred in Naranjos due to cardiac arrest.
 The floods forced the evacuation of approximately 2,800 people, damaged around 3,000 houses, isolated 66 villages, and caused about $100 million (MXN, US$9.2 million) in damage.